What is Hypnosis? Exploring the Science, Applications and Benefits

 Hypnosis is a multifaceted phenomenon.
 We can look at it from two perspectives: as a state and as a process.

 In its state form, hypnosis is defined as a heightened state of suggestibility.
 This state allows individuals to readily accept and act upon suggestions provided to them.
-By harnessing this state, hypnosis facilitates effortless transformation from undesired behaviors to desired ones.
+By harnessing this state, hypnosis facilitates effortless transformation from undesired behaviours to desired ones.
 In essence, all successful therapies leverage this state, whether consciously or unconsciously, to achieve positive changes in individuals.

 As a process, hypnosis involves bypassing the critical filter of the mind, thereby accessing the subconscious realm.
 By transcending this filter, hypnosis induces a state of hyper suggestibility, enabling profound therapeutic effects.
 This process grants practitioners the ability to delve deep into the subconscious mind, where core beliefs and patterns reside, and influence them to foster personal growth and positive transformations.